tomaszgil/osobista-emerytura/CONTRIBUTING.md

 There are many ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.

-## Asking Questions

-Have a question?
-Rather than opening an issue, please ask away on [Stack Overflow](https://stackoverflow.com/questions/tagged/vscode) using the tag `vscode`.

-The active community will be eager to assist you.
-Your well-worded question will serve as a resource to others searching for help.

-## Providing Feedback

-Your comments and feedback are welcome, and the development team is available via a handful of different channels.

-See the [Feedback Channels](https://github.com/microsoft/vscode/wiki/Feedback-Channels) wiki page for details on how to share your thoughts.

 ## Reporting Issues

 Have you identified a reproducible problem?
 Have a feature request?
+Do you have a general feedback or want to ask a question?
 We want to hear about it!
 Here's how you can make reporting your issue as effective as possible.

 ### Look For an Existing Issue